FujoWebDev/lexicon-guestbook/README.md

 - [x] Style the guestbook page
 - [ ] Make the write submission form nicer
+- [ ] Make overall styles decent
 - [x] Make our login look nice
   - [x] Inform user that they are logged in
   - [x] Allow users to use their handle and not just DID
   - [x] Allow users to log out
-- [ ] Make the styles decent
+  - [ ] Redirect to right port on login
 - [x] Allow creating guestbooks
 - [x] Allow listing guestbooks of a user
 - [x] Move Astro-based client to client directory
 - [x] Re-add authentication to the client
-- [x] Handle deletions of submissions
+- [x] Allow deletions of submissions
-- [ ] Handle deletions of guestbooks
+- [ ] Allow deletions of guestbooks
+- [ ] Hide hidden submissions when logged out
+- [ ] Show which submissions are hidden to a logged in user

 #### HTML iframe Client